kklasmeier/pixil-led-matrix/README.md

 If you find this project interesting or decide to use it, please reach out!
 I'd love to hear about your experience and see what you create with Pixil.

+This entire project was created from AI.
+Since I am not a develoepr, i would like a deverlop opinion of solution.
+Is the code strucutred well?
+Readable?
+Properly designed using sensable coding structures?

 ## Getting Started

 ### Documentation